Cyber-Chic/blog-preview-card/README.md

 ## Overview
 This project contains my blog preview card web design replication.
-It is the fourth challenge that I completed on Frontend Mentor.
+It is the fifth challenge that I completed on Frontend Mentor.

 ### The challenge